Formation of oyster mushroom primordia - features and photos

 Primordia is formed when the substrate is completely overgrown.

-It is called a primordial roller or ring and indicates that mushroom pins will appear in a day or two.
+First, a white hyphal condensation (small ridge) appears around the opening of the mushroom blocks.
+This indicates that the mushroom pins will appear in a day or two.

-On round holes, it is very clearly visible (photo on the left).
+On round holes, hyphal knots is very clearly visible (photo on the left).

 On holes of a different shape, it can be just a white mass, quite dense, well overgrown (right).